engelsystem/engelsystem-doc/content/admin/configuration.md

 ## Database Connection

-Make sure you enter the 4 parameters for the MySQL Connection:
+Configure the four MySQL connection parameters:

-* `host`: Most often this is `localhost`, the db host to connect to
+* `host`: The database host (usually `localhost`)
 * `database`: Name of the MySQL database
-* `username`: Name of the database user, who has select, update, insert and delete privileges on the database
+* `username`: Database user with SELECT, UPDATE, INSERT, and DELETE privileges
-* `password`: Password of the database user
+* `password`: Password for the database user

 ```php
     'database'                => [